Header Image 1

 Header Image 2

-Back Back to Road Trips Main Page
+Back to Road Trips Main Page

 Wilshire Boulevard, Will Travel

-Original Article and Photographs by Kenneth A. Larson © 2006 - 2008
+Original Article and Photographs by Kenneth A. Larson © 2006 - 2024

 Wilshire Boulevard is not the longest street in Los Angeles, that honor goes to Sepulveda Boulevard.
-It is not the oldest street in Los Angeles, that would be (link) Olvera Street.
+It is not the oldest street in Los Angeles, that would be Olvera Street.
 It is however, one of the most important and historic streets in Los Angeles.
 In 1895, Gaylord Wilshire began developing a 35 acre tract of land west of down town Los Angeles and donated a 1,200 foot stip through the middle for the building of a boulevard bearing his name.
-Eventually, the boulevard was extended to include Orange Street from downtown to Westlake (established in the 1880s) in the east and in the west, Nevada Avenue, established in the 1870s in Santa Monica, with the final section completed in 1934 as it was extended through Westlake Park.
+Eventually, the boulevard was extended to include Orange Street from downtown to Westlake (established in the 1880s) in the east and on the west side, Nevada Avenue, established in the 1870s in Santa Monica, with the final section completed in 1934 as it was extended through Westlake Park.
 Wilshire Boulevard has been referred to as "Fifth Avenue of the West," and "Champs Elysées of the Pacific."
 Wilshire Boulevard runs sixteen miles west from downtown to the ocean, passing through three cities, Los Angeles, Beverly Hills, and Santa Monica.

 East End